trinodb/presentations/presentations/sql-advanced-overview/3-match-recognize.md

 Approach `MATCH_RECOGNIZE` in four steps:

-1. Define paritioning and ordering rules <!--helps define the window where the pattern is examined-->
+1. Define partitioning and ordering rules <!--helps define the window where the pattern is examined-->
 1. Define patterns using regular expressions and variables <!--What pattern am I looking for and how-->
 1. Define measure and compute during match <!--What information am I looking to get out of that pattern and what calculations do I do-->
 1. Define the shape output <!--How much information do I want back-->